AdobeDocs/journey-optimizer.sv-SE/help/using/landing-pages/create-lp.md

 Två typer av varningar kan inträffa:

-* **Varningar** hänvisa till rekommendationer och bästa praxis. <!--For example, a message will display if -->
+* **Varningar** hänvisar till rekommendationer och bästa praxis. <!--For example, a message will display if -->

-* **Fel** hindra dig från att publicera landningssidan så länge som de inte är lösta.
+* **Fel** hindrar dig från att publicera landningssidan så länge som de inte har lösts.
 Du får till exempel en varning om den primära sidans URL saknas.

 <!--All possible warnings and errors are detailed [below](#alerts-and-warnings).-->

 >[!CAUTION]
 >
-> Du måste lösa alla **fel** aviseringar före publicering.
+> Du måste lösa alla **error**-varningar innan du kan publicera.

 <!--The settings and elements checked by the system are listed below.
 You will also find information on how to adapt your configuration to resolve the corresponding issues.